Charles Lemaire (explorer)

-Charles Lemaire (1863 – 1926) was a Belgian officer and explorer of Central Africa.
-He was known not only for his voyages of discovery and the detailed reports he wrote about them, but for the brutality of his administration.
+Charles Lemaire (26 March 1863 – 21 January 1926) was a Belgian officer and explorer of Central Africa.
+He was known for his voyages of discovery and the detailed reports he wrote of his expeditions and his time as an official in the Congo Free State.
 Lemaire was also the first director of the Colonial University of Belgium which existed in Antwerp from 1920 to 1962, and was the first true promoter of Esperanto in Belgium.